ryedin/site/_deployment/health-checks.md

 By default, for a deployment to succeed, it must pass certain "health checks."

-If the Process does not [expose ports](/docs/port-mapping) it is considered healthy if it starts and doesn't immediately exit or crash.
+If the Process does not [expose a port](/docs/port-mapping) it is considered healthy if it starts and doesn't immediately exit or crash.

-If the Process [exposes ports](/docs/port-mapping) is it considered healthy after it:
+If the Process [exposes a port](/docs/port-mapping) is it considered healthy after it:

 * Registers behind a load balancer
-* Passes a certain number of network connection health checks
+* Passes a certain number of HTTP health checks

 Common causes for not passing health checks are: